For many patients, an initial diagnosis of age-related macular degeneration

 Understandably, most patients experience a great deal of fear of losing their sight and, subsequently, their independence.
 The question most often asked is simply, “Will I go blind?”
 When asked this question, Jeffry Gerson, OD makes sure to reassure the patient first.

 He goes on to discuss the importance of peripheral vision and how it is what allows you to navigate the world and effectively get around, which is key to maintaining some level of self-sufficiency.
 The next questions individuals ask are often, “Will I become legally blind?” and “Will I lose the ability to drive

 Dr. Gerson’s answer is:

-“It is fairly likely that over the course of the next few years, your central vision will be affected to the point that you may not be able to continue driving or reading effectively.
-However, with the newly approved medications, it's likely that we can either prevent or at least prolong the time until that happens.”
+“It is fairly likely that over the course of the next few years, your central vision may be affected to the point that you might not be able to continue driving or reading effectively.
+However, with the newly approved medications, we can potentially prolong the time until that happens.”

 When tasked with how much independence a patient will maintain, Dr. Haynes uses a straightforward yet empowering approach.

 “Macular degeneration does affect many tasks of normal life—particularly those that require detailed vision.
 Even still, many patients with macular degeneration live independent lives.

 Patients who are motivated and willing to learn new strategies often do well with low vision training to aid them in performing their daily tasks using new tools and techniques.”